 Who will tax software work best for?

-- Those with simple or fairly simple tax situations, who don’t want to pay a professional taxpayer hundreds of dollars to do the job
+- Those with simple or fairly simple tax situations, who don’t want to pay professional taxpayers hundreds of dollars to do the job

 - Taxpayers with conventional tax situations, such as a single business, one or two rental properties, or ordinary investment activities